ChrisIsKing/black-box-multi-agent-integation/data/readme.md

 This file contains all question response pairs.
 Each dict object consists of the following:
 1. `human_vote`: lists the vote count from crowd workers for each of the agent responses.
 2. `intent`: intent of the question.
-3. `human`: contains list of agents that achieved > 3 numbers.
+3. `human`: contains list of agents that achieved > 2 votes.

 Here is an example format:
 ```json